 Preparation of fish

-Each mullet should be scaled, gutted and headed first.
-Then get yourself a small sharp knife, and peel off gradually, first on one side, the flesh of the central ridge.
+Each mullet should be scaled, gutted, and headed first.
+Then get yourself a small, sharp knife, and peel off gradually, first on one side, the flesh of the central ridge.
 Work gently along the edges.
-Repeat for second side.
+Repeat for the second side.
 Then remove the central ridge and get the two fillets attached by the back (a bit like an open book).

 Cooking instruction